Ode to Humor

 When in your hallowed crypt my heart is found?

-For you my love, I bear this solemn cross.
+For love alone I bear this solemn cross.

 © Loubert S Suddaby.
 All Rights Reserved.